Thefantasticbagle/vulkan-nonlinear-raytracing/README.md

 $ cd build
 $ cmake -S ../ -B ./
 ```
 Lastly, use Visual Studio to open `vulkan-compute.sln`, and build for Release!
+You may have to set vulkan-compute as "Startup project".
 (Building for Debug enables Validation layers and lowers performance)